go-toschool/phidias/README.md

 Some of this libraries will be used by multiple services.

-The idea behing this repo is to create an standard for errors, loggers and other stuffs.
+The idea behing this repo is create an standard for errors, loggers and other stuffs.